Inferring Dynamic Physical Properties from Video Foundation Models: Conclusion

 \section{Conclusion}

 We investigate the task of inferring dynamic physical properties—elasticity, viscosity, and friction—from videos.
-To support this, we introduce a benchmark dataset with ground-truth annotations and evaluate a range of video foundation models under both absolute prediction and relative comparison settings.
+To support this, we introduce a benchmark dataset with ground-truth annotations and evaluate representative video foundation models under both absolute prediction and relative comparison settings.
 We adopt a simple architecture to extract physical cues from off-the-shelf generative and self-supervised video models, and explore prompting strategies to elicit predictions from MLLMs.
-Experiments show that generative and self-supervised models have similar performance.
+Experiments show the evaluated generative and self-supervised models have generally similar and reasonable performance, though this evaluation should be extended to further models in the future.
 MLLMs perform worse overall but improve with more informative prompting, especially on real-world data.
-However, all models fall short of the oracle, particularly in absolute value prediction.
+The worse performance of MLLMs is consistent with previous work~\cite{fu2025hidden}, where it is observed that visual information is not properly fused in the language model.
+However, all evaluated models fall short of the oracle, particularly in absolute value prediction.
 These results highlight the need to enhance physical reasoning in video models—a key direction for future research.

-\textbf{Acknowledgements.} This research is supported by EPSRC Programme Grant VisualAI EP$\slash$T028572$\slash$1, a Royal Society Research Professorship RP$\backslash$R1$\backslash$191132 and a China Oxford Scholarship.
-We thank Minghao Chen, Shuai Chen, Jindong Gu, João Henriques, Zeren Jiang, Shuai Mao, Boyu Pang, Ashish Thandavan, Jianyuan Wang, Junyu Xie, Wen Xiong and Chuanxia Zheng for their help and support for the project.

 {

 \textbf{Appendix}\\ }